-Except in the particular circumstances described above, it is rarely necessary to specify the dates of a nurse or midwife’s employment in a particular place, since it is the dates of the period during which the conduct took place, rather than the dates of employment, which are relevant to the charge.
+Except in the particular circumstances described above, it’s rarely necessary for us to specify the dates of a nurse or midwife’s employment in a particular place, since it’s the dates of the period during which the conduct took place, rather than the dates of employment, which are relevant to the charge.

-It may be appropriate to plead the alleged facts in the alternative.
-For example, where the evidence indicates that a nurse or midwife has either not administered medication or has failed to record that they have administered medication, the charge may be drafted to reflect this.
-For example:
+Sometimes, it may be appropriate for us to present the alleged facts in the alternative.
+For example, if the evidence shows that a nurse or midwife has either not administered medication, or has failed to record that they have administered medication, we may draft the charge to make this clear.

-In other circumstances, the use of the ‘and/or’ formula may be appropriate because the nurse or midwife could have done one thing or the other, or both.
-For example:
+In other circumstances, where it’s appropriate, we may use ‘and/or’.
+We’ll use this where the nurse or midwife could have done one thing or the other, or both.

 “On 1 January 2016 you kissed Colleague A.